lanamartinphd/command-line-teaching/README.md

 Researchers in the life sciences and medical sciences increasingly rely on applications that lack a graphical interface and require typing commands through a terminal rather than using a mouse and graphical interface (GUI).
 Scientists who are not trained in computer science face an enormous challenge in analyzing high-throughput data.

 We have prepared online catalogue of resources and published papers providing first-time learners with basic knowledge of command line.
-The catalogue was prepared for our study "Addressing the digital divide in contemporary biology: Lessons from teaching UNIX" published in Cell Trends Biotechnology (http://dx.doi.org/10.1016/j.tibtech.2017.06.007).
+The catalogue was prepared for our study "Addressing the digital divide in contemporary biology: Lessons from teaching UNIX"  (http://dx.doi.org/10.1016/j.tibtech.2017.06.007)[http://dx.doi.org/10.1016/j.tibtech.2017.06.007]

 ## Online resorces